How to find a couples therapist and start therapy

 - Do we trust each other?

-- Do we have a satisfying intimate relationship?
+- Do we have a satisfying intimate relationship and sex life?

 - Has either of us been unfaithful or considered seeing someone else?

-- What do we expect will change if we go to counseling?
+- What do we expect will change if we go to therapy?

 - How is our communication?

 - Are we willing to change to save the relationship?

-Be aware that you and your spouse might have completely different answers to these marriage counseling questions.
-You don't have to agree on everything, but you need to have some common ground if you want to improve your relationship, even if it's that you both recognize that you have marriage issues.
+Be aware that you and your spouse might have completely different answers to these questions.
+You don't necessarily have to agree on everything to solve problems, but you may need to have some common ground if you want to improve your relationship and see positive changes.
+The common ground may even be that you both recognize there are issues that may need to be addressed.

-Are you considering pre-marriage counseling?
-If so, you can prepare for your first session by answering a few questions of each other.
-Pre-marriage counseling questions are sometime future-oriented, but need to include questions about your past together and how you interact right now, as well.
-Here are a few of the questions you might ask:
+Are you considering premarital counseling?
+Once you find a mental health professional, you can prepare for your first session by answering a few questions.
+Premarital counseling questions are sometimes future-oriented, but usually need to cover your past together and how you currently interact as well.
+Here are a few of the questions you might ask your partner before seeing a mental health professional:

 - What attracted us to each other in the first place?